abdelah202/Robonexus/README.md

 		robot_pass varchar(255)
 	)

-	!!!NB : don't forget to change the password inn app.js
+	!!!NB : don't forget to change the password in app.js

 **5 start the applications**